THUIR/LeCaRDv2/README.md

 `relevence.trec` is the relevance annotation with TREC qrels format.
 Specifically, each line has the `qid \t 0 \t pid \t label` format.

 `relevence_gold.trec` is annotated with relevance at level 2 or higher.
 For convenience, the annotation labels of the test data are organized in `test_relevence.trec`/`test_relevence_gold.trec`

+To facilitate the study of performance on ranking, ranking_pool.json provides the query and the corresponding ranking pool containing 100 documents, where `qid` is the id of the query and `rank_doc_id` contains document ids.

 ## Experiment
 The traditional methods are implemented with [pyserini](https://github.com/castorini/pyserini) toolkit and the code of the pre-trained model is referenced from [dense](https://github.com/luyug/Dense).